-Trump says he would apologize for retweeting far-right British group
+Trump didn't know far-right group were 'horrible racists'

 In November the US President retweeted three inflammatory videos posted by the deputy leader of ultra-nationalist political group Britain First, purportedly showing Muslims assaulting people and, in one video, smashing a statue of the Virgin Mary.

-Speaking to British broadcaster ITV in an interview broadcast Friday morning, Trump said he "knew nothing" about the group and didn't want to be involved with them.
+Speaking to British broadcaster ITV, Trump said he "knew nothing" about the group and didn't want to be involved with them.

 "It was done because I am a big believer in fighting radical Islam terror, this was a depiction of radical Islamic terror," he added.
 "If you're telling me they're horrible people, horrible racist people I would certainly apologize if you would like me to do that."